ArguedJoker/sfia2/README.md

 ![mvp-diagram](https://i.imgur.com/i5qfOas.png)

 The picture above demonstrates how the MVP should be working at a high level.
-Terraform will spin up virtual AWS instances for Jenkins, the Testing Database the two RDS.
+Terraform will spin up virtual AWS instances for Jenkins, the Testing Database and two RDS Instances.
 Ansible a powerful tool for automation would then install and configure Jenkins with a user in the virtual machine through ansible-playbooks and configure the Test Database.
 When the codebase is edited in the development branch, Jenkins would detect this through Webhooks and would push this to the testing environment where the python application would then have to pass unit tests made by pytests.
 Once passed, the automation would continue and merge the Development branch to master which would be detected by Jenkins.
 The CI pipeline would then push the build from master to the production environment.
 The user would be able to see the frontend of the application on port 80 because of reverse proxy that was enabled by NGINX.
-All the VM's would have to be accessed through SSH which involved ensuriing that key pair were recognised between the VMs.
+All the VM's would have to be accessed through SSH which involved ensuring that key pair were recognised between the VMs.

 [Back to Contents](#Contents)